30-Day Countdown: How to Get a Flat Belly By Summer

 Snack On Popcorn

 For a flat belly, put down the chips and cookies and snack on some air-popped popcorn instead.
-The air-popped stuff doesn’t have the salt and fat that comes with unhealthy microwave popcorn that’s usually doused in butter, and it’s also an excellent source satiating fiber and protein.
-In fact, one cup of popcorn popped fresh in olive oil and lightly salted has 2 g of fiber, one g of protein, and is only 40 calories.
+The air-popped stuff doesn’t have the salt and fat that comes with unhealthy microwave popcorn that’s usually doused in butter, and it’s also an excellent source of satiating fiber and protein.
+In fact, one cup of popcorn popped fresh in olive oil and lightly salted has 2 grams of fiber, one gram of protein, and is only 40 calories.
 To add some flavor to the tasty, low-calorie treat, make use of metabolism-boosting spices such as cinnamon or cayenne pepper.
-For more ways to boost your fiber intake, check out The 43 Best Foods for Fiber!
+For more ways to boost your fiber intake, check out high fiber foods!

 Try Flutter Kicks And Criss Crosses